labrador: A domain-optimized machine-learning tool for gravitational wave inference

 The two steps that dominate the computational cost of training a \texttt{labrador} model are generating the training set and training the \texttt{sbi} posterior estimator---in this work, a conditional normalizing flow.
 With our current implementation, each simulation takes \SI{\secpersimulation}{\second} on average (dominated by finding the best-fit reference waveform), bringing the cost of generating \num{e7} simulations to {\cpudays} CPU core-days.
 Thus, access to at least $\mathcal{O}(100)$ cores is preferable for practicality (we have implemented parallelization by means of the \texttt{HTCondor} scheduler \cite{Thain2005}).
 The training step is done separately and takes \SI{10}{h} on an NVIDIA Tesla V100 GPU, with the model architecture described in Appendix~\ref{app:architecture}.
 Additional steps include training the rescaler (\SI{1}{GPU}-h, see \S\ref{sec:rescaling}); and compressing the data (\S\ref{sec:compression}), computing the prior weights (\S\ref{sec:weighting}), and training the unfolding classifier (\S\ref{sec:folding}), all under $\SI{1}{CPU}$-h.
 Figure~\ref{fig:loss} shows the loss function during the training of these models.
 Some overfitting is visible in the neural posterior; we find that it worsens if we use larger neural networks.

 After the model has been trained, \texttt{labrador} generates over {\samplespersec} samples/s on a single CPU core for a given event.
-If desired, the accuracy of the result can be improved with importance sampling (similar to \citet{Dax2023}), applying a weight to each sample according to
+If desired, the accuracy of the result can be improved with importance sampling (similar to \citet{Dax2023}), applying a weight to each sample according to \cite{Ashton2026}

-where $q$ denotes the \texttt{labrador} posterior from which samples are drawn.
-In this case the inference is no longer amortized and the computational cost becomes dominated by evaluations of the posterior, for which we use \texttt{cogwheel}.
+where $q(\theta \mid d)$ denotes the \texttt{labrador} posterior from which samples are drawn, $p(\theta)$ the inference prior described in \S\ref{sec:weighting} and $\mathcal L (d \mid \theta)$ the likelihood function \eqref{eq:likelihood}.
+This step corrects an imperfectly learned posterior; however, in this case the inference is no longer amortized and the computational cost becomes dominated by evaluations of the posterior, for which we use \texttt{cogwheel}.
 With the \texttt{IMRPhenomXAS} waveform model, we produce $\issamplespersec$ weighted samples/s on one CPU core.
 Because of the uneven weights, the effective sample size $n_\mathrm{eff}$ increases at a lower rate, characterized by the importance-sampling efficiency

 As we report below, $\epsilon \sim \medianeff$ in the current \texttt{labrador} implementation.
-Importance sampling additionally yields the Bayesian evidence, which has applications in model selection and signal detection, and the effective sample size $n_\mathrm{eff}$, which constitutes a very powerful convergence test.
+Importance sampling additionally yields the Bayesian evidence

+which has applications in model selection and signal detection, and the effective sample size $n_\mathrm{eff}$, which constitutes a very powerful convergence test.